-PDF Evaluating the PDF for importance sampling causes similar difficulties as the evaluation, as there is no closed-form evaluation.
+Multiple Importance Sampling Classic BSDF plugins require the PDF of the importance sampling in order to compute the MIS weights that are used to combine the evaluation and importance sampling strategies.
+However, evaluating the PDF of the importance sampling causes similar difficulties as the evaluation, as there is no closed-form evaluation.
 Furthermore, unlike for the BSDF, we cannot resort to a stochastic evaluation: computing an unbiased stochastic estimate of the PDF does not work as it is used in the denominator of the MIS weights.
 Indeed, division does not commute with averaging and doing so introduces bias in the result computed by MIS.
-Hence, we evaluate the classic PDF of the first scattering event and add a small diffuse contribution to account for the multiple scattering (set to 0.2 in our renderings).
+Fortunately, for MIS weights to be unbiased, there is no need to return the exact PDF of the importance sampling.
+We evaluate the classic PDF of the first scattering event and add a small diffuse contribution to account for the multiple scattering.
+This yields a valid quantity for computing unbiased MIS weights.